servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 This section defines parameters that affect the marketplace breadcrumbs.

-`darkCustom.scss` also contains a section with styles for breadcrumbs.
+`customTheme.scss` also contains a section with styles for breadcrumbs.
 The reason is that the `mp.css` stylesheet also includes some styles for breadcrumbs, which you can override with the `!important` rule.

 **More Components**